zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 together a series of talks on copyright-related issues where experts from the legal and library fields focused on web publishing, and have been working on a virtual presentation of web/database connectivity systems.
-I\'ve spent much of the last year working on migrating the data library from UNIX to WinNT, and have taken a number of courses on WinNT administration.
+I've spent much of the last year working on migrating the data library from UNIX to WinNT, and have taken a number of courses on WinNT administration.
 At DPLS one of our main projects is conversion of our archival data to on-line access via our web site.
-We\'ve pretty much been setting our own standards in the how we provide access, and its been going well enough that we are receiving unsolicited archival donations \--the first time in years.
+We've pretty much been setting our own standards in the how we provide access, and its been going well enough that we are receiving unsolicited archival donations --the first time in years.
 We are certainly very proud of our work.
 In addition, I continue to write reviews for the Journal of Government Information, most recently on the OECD Statistical Compendium and the U.C.
 Davis Import Data on CD-ROM.
 All this at 80%!
 In March,